RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Commentary_on_Reddit_2025-07-13.md

 https://old.reddit.com/r/MurderedByWords/comments/1lzjf08/pam_should_just_go_dark_at_this_point/

 Mock Mock Mockery.
-People on Reddit do notassert that this is year 2012 Surkovian tehcniques of Russia.
-Say something absurd / surreal / against reality at the right timing of the topic, get the population (including those too young or otherwise not legal to vote) to react back.
+People on Reddit do not assert that this White House content is year 2012 Surkovian techniques of Russia.
+Kremlin / White House / Billionaires something absurd / surreal / against reality at the right timing of the topic, get the population (including those too young or otherwise not legal to vote) to react back.
 Reddit community is *eating the Surkoviain Onions* of this technique.
 "Stephen Miller's Cuck Chair" in the screenshot reaction comment.
-Sexual fetish for July 14 Epstine rich powerful wealthy lords cultivating in the social media consumers society.
+Sexual fetish for July 14 Epstein rich powerful wealthy lords cultivating in the social media consumers society.

 &nbsp;